VTUL/VTDR_RepositoryServices/README.md

 cd ..
 ```

 From the Explorer on the left side in VSCode, open generate_config_batch_example.py and save it as generate_config_batch.py.
-Copy paste the credentials from generate_config.py.
+Fill in only the values of the credentials from generate_config.py.
+Please note that copying lines from generate_config.py to generate_config_batch.py changes formatting, and causes errors.
+In order to avoid this, copy paste only the values.
+For Eg: for figshare token, copy the token value only, and paste it in generate_config_batch.py.
 The only new addition will be the path to the curation services actions folder where emails are to be saved:

     VTCurSerFoldPath="/Users/padma/opt/anaconda3/envs/curation/test"